SachinPrab/mern-project/README.md

 I can confidently explain how each part of the backend interacts and contributes to the overall functionality of the application.

 ⚠️ Note: This project is currently using a hardcoded localhost API for backend access, which will cause login errors unless run locally with the backend server active.
-Planned improvement: switch to environment-based API URLs for production support.
+Planned improvement: switch to environment-based API URLs for production support.support

+**UPDATE**: App has been fully deployed and is now operational on Render.
+Enjoy exploring the full experience live!